gato-gto/tracelog/README.md

 ### Functions

+1. `create_packet(host, ttl, protocol, port, packet_size)`: Creates a packet based on the protocol and IP version.
-1. `send_packet(host, protocol, port, ttl, timeout)`: Sends a packet with the specified protocol, port, and TTL, and returns the response.
+2. `send_probe(host, ttl, timeout, protocol, port, packet_size)`: Sends a packet with the specified TTL and returns the response.
+3. `send_probe_with_semaphore(host, ttl, timeout, protocol, port, packet_size, semaphore)`: Sends a packet with a semaphore to limit concurrency.
-2. `traceroute(host, protocol, port, max_hops, timeout)`: Performs traceroute to the specified host and returns the result.
+4. `traceroute(host, timeout, max_hops, protocol, port, packet_size, semaphore)`: Performs traceroute to the specified host and returns the result.
-3. `get_column_width(index)`: Returns the column width by index.
-4. `print_headers(headers)`: Prints the table headers.
-5. `print_values(values)`: Prints the table values.
+5. `pad_string(string, width)`: Pads string to ensure it has the correct width, considering color codes.
+6. `print_row(values, file=None)`: Prints a row of the table.
+7. `remove_previous_duplicates(lst)`: Removes previous duplicates, keeping only the last occurrence.
+8. `compare_routes(old_route, new_route)`: Compares the old route with the new route and highlights changes.
-6. `main(endpoint, interval, protocol, port, max_hops, iterations, output_file)`: Main function to execute traceroute and print/log the results.
+9. `main(endpoint, interval, timeout, max_hops, count, protocol, output_file, port, packet_size)`: Main function to execute traceroute and print/log the results.

 ### Logic